D-W-rep/Android-App/README.md

 # Welcome to my Expo App
-# I'm the beginner developer
+# I'm a beginner developer